 Taste testers have described it as a unique, but beautiful, flavor.
 Thing along the lines of being more aromatic and the flavor notes being a touch more pronounced.
 It is something that you really need to try to sample the subtle taste change.

-How to Brew Coffee with the Vandola
+What you need To Brew Coffee with a Vandola

 As we stated before; each Vandola coffee maker is unique.
 This means that you may need to experiment with it to get a flavor that is right for you.
 However, a lot of this will be focused on the fineness of the coffee grind that you use.
 A lot of people will start with finely ground coffee with their Vandola, and if that doesn’t have the right taste for them, they work up from there.

 For the most part, brewing your coffee with the Vandola coffee maker will not be that different from using a typical pour over coffee brewer.
 You can even use the same filters if you want.

 These are steps that the team behind the Vandola recommends that you follow to ensure the perfect brew: This is for the 500ml variant of the Vandola.
 You can double these amounts for the 1 liter version.

 - 30g coffee ( Costa Rica of course)